 Learning Anti-Racism One Action 1 Expand your vocabulary and learn more inclusive language.
 Use the Key Video Messages, the Continue on Your Path to Learning blog post, and the below resources to prepare your One Action.
 2 Engage with people who do not share your background.
 Learn about their layers.
 3 Identify a policy that is not wholly inclusive.
 Pinpoint the specific barriers present in the policy that could potentially exclude certain groups.

-Write down your One Action commitment, get ready to report about it next
+Write down your One Action commitment, get ready to report about it next week:

-Reflection Question

-Write down 3 insights/key takeaways learned from the session

-1

-2

-3